Stefanie-A/currency-data-pipeline/README.md

-# 📊 Data Ingestion and ETL Pipeline with AWS (Terraform)
+# 📊Curremcy Data Pipeline on AWS

 A production-ready, serverless ETL pipeline that automatically ingests real-time currency exchange rates from the Fixer API, processes them into analytics-ready format, and makes them queryable through SQL.
 Built entirely with AWS services and Infrastructure as Code (Terraform).